Hoken and Robeson Counties, North Carolina

 Mary Ballard operates Ballard Farms in Hoken and Robeson County, North Carolina, and owns 550,000 chickens across 20 poultry houses.

 As a beginning farmer, Mary needed a lender who understood what it would take to start a poultry operation.
 That’s why she took her business to Farm Credit.
-“I chose Cape Fear Farm Credit as my lending institution because, in the beginning, they were fully aware of what it would take to get me up and running.
+“I chose AgCarolina Farm Credit as my lending institution because, in the beginning, they were fully aware of what it would take to get me up and running.
 They were familiar with the business already.”